-The Arts and Enterprise Foundation (AEF) is a 501(c)(3) committed to supporting the inclusion of arts and enterprise education in Los Angeles charter schools.
+The Arts and Enterprise Foundation (AEF) is a nonprofit public benefit committed to supporting the inclusion of arts and enterprise education in Los Angeles charter schools.

 We know that integrating the arts in school curricula can have multiple positive outcomes for students.
-Research has shown that access to the arts boosts academic attainment in core STEM subjects, as well as improves indicators of overall student well-being, and this positive effect is more significant among low income students.
+Research shows that access to the arts boosts academic attainment in core STEM subjects, as well as improves indicators of overall student well-being.
+This positive effect is more significant among low income students.
 Students from low socio-economic backgrounds with access to the arts are more likely to graduate, attend and finish college, and register to vote than comparable student groups with no access to arts education.

 AEF also celebrates that we live in Los Angeles, one of the most prolific creative economies in the world.
 This industry can seem a world apart to some students, despite living in the heart of the arts district of Los Angeles.
 AEF partners with charter schools in under-served communities in Los Angeles to provide grants and scholarships, empowering students to engage with the expansive Los Angeles creative economy and explore the vast opportunities that this unique region presents to them.